 On the other hand, privacy-centric browsers usually encapsulate all these features into one package, providing a much more secure working environment.
 In this regard, quite a few browsers could claim their dominance in this segment.

-However, this ultimately ends up creating a problem of plenty for the end-user as to which one they should opt for.
+However, this ultimately creates a problem for the end-user regarding which one to opt for.
 Well, it’s now time to put all those doubts to rest.
-This guide will make you aware of the best browser from the privacy perspective for your PC and smartphone devices.
+This guide will inform you of the best browser from the privacy perspective for your PC and smartphone devices.

 So without further ado, let’s get started —